aacorp22/reddit_scraping/README.md

 > pip install -r requirements.txt

-You should provide your username, password, client id and client secret in secrets.yml for the script to run To get clinet secret and client id, just go to https://www.reddit.com/prefs/apps and create your own app
+After installing dependencies create *src/secrets.py* file There you should provide your username, password, client id and client secret for the script to run correctly.
+Example of secrets.py file is in src folder, just put your own creds there.
+To get client secret and client id, just go to https://www.reddit.com/prefs/apps and create your own app

 Run